jhin1m/manga-reader-sd/docs/API_DOCUMENTATION.md

   "success": false,
   "message": "Validation failed",
   "errors": {
+    "name": [
+      "The name field is required.",
+      "The name must not be greater than 255 characters."
+    ],
+    "email": [
-    "email": ["The email has already been taken."], "avatar": [
+      "The email has already been taken.",
+      "The email must be a valid email address."
+    ],
+    "password": [
+      "The password must be at least 8 characters.", "The password confirmation does not match."
+    ],
+    "avatar": [
       "The avatar must be an image.",
       "The avatar must not be greater than 2048 kilobytes."